maurik77/go-confignet/README.md

 # go-confignet

-The module is freely ispired by asp.net Configuration framework.
+The module is freely inspired by asp.net Configuration framework.
 The responsibility for reading the configuration rests with one or more configuration providers.
 Configuration providers read configuration data from key-value pairs (map[string]string) using a variety of configuration sources: